TheAlphaSchoolSystemPTYLTD/assessment/getResultFormats.md

 **getResultFormats**
 ----
-    Returns an array of structured academic reporting objectives in JSON format.
+    Returns an array of structured academic result formats in JSON format.

 * **Version History:**